-Intentional physical harm or threats of harm to animals, including but not limited to companion animals, service animals, service animals in training, or emotional support animals.
-Lawful hunting and fishing is not prohibited by this Code.
-The care and use of animals involved in research activities is governed by the Office of Responsible Research Practices Institutional Animal Care and Use Committee and not this Code.
+Intentional physical harm or threats of harm to animals, including but not limited to companion animals, service animals, or emotional support animals.
+Lawful hunting and fishing is not prohibited by this code.
+The care and use of animals involved in research activities is governed by the office of responsible research practices institutional animal care and use committee and not this code.